Online Courses

 PHYSICS - GRADES 11, 12

-Prerequisites: A minimum B- in each semester of Algebra 2 and Chemistry.
+Prerequisites: A minimum B in each semester of Algebra 2 and Chemistry.
+Placement pending based on 2nd semester grades matching prior requirements.

 This course examines the science of matter and energy and is the foundation to all other sciences.
 The course is mathematical in nature and requires mastery of algebra and basic trigonometry.
 Subject matter covered includes the conservation of energy, linear, rotational, and wave motion, heat, electricity, magnetism, light, optical instruments, relativity, and nuclear physics.
 Problem solving techniques will include written work, laboratory experiments, and computer-based models.
 Critical thinking, analysis, and mathematical skills are important in this course.